Easy Pear Butter Recipe (Instant Pot, Slow Cooker, or Stove Top)

 Note: This post may contain affiliate links for your convenience.
 If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.

 I have long considered myself a keeper of the seasons.
-That’s why every fall, I launch into full apple mode and pear mode, then eventually drift into pumpkin mode.
+That’s why every fall, I launch into full apple mode and pear mode before eventually drifting into pumpkin mode.

 Fruit butters are something I’ve been making for several years now as a way to use up the season’s bounty.